 The Orland Housing Element update process for 2021-2029 employed an outreach effort to engage a wide spectrum of the community, while also navigating the necessary restrictions imposed by COVID-19.
 This effort included a stakeholder contact list, utilization of a variety of methods to disseminate information and engage residents in the process, social media posts, a webpage on the City's website with resources and announcements, a focus group with low-income residents, and two community workshops.
-After the draft document was completed, it was scheduled for review and comment at public hearings at the Orland Planning Commission and City Council.
+After the draft document was completed, it was posted for public review on the City's website beginning October 14, 2021.
+It was subsequently scheduled for review and comment at public hearings at the Orland Planning Commission on November 18, 2021 and the Orland City Council on February 1, 2022.